Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Do you need HAADJ?

-Of course, you could configure your devices to use an Autopilot white-glove Hybrid Azure Ad join but what if you don’t want the cons of this kind of deployment?
+Of course, you could configure your devices to use an Autopilot white-glove Hybrid Azure Ad join, but what if you don’t want to know the cons of this kind of deployment?
 I guess the main disadvantage of using hybrid is you still need a line of sight to your on-premises domain controller when enrolling the devices with Autopilot.
 Besides that horror full line of sight issue, you are also still stuck with some old group policy objects who can really mess up your Intune settings.

 For example, when DisablePersonalDirchange is configured, it will cause Onedrive Known Folder Move (KFM) to stop working.